keithieopia/keithieopia.com/content/pages/index.md

 Hello!
 Welcome to my website.
 You're probably here because you're curious [about me](./?p=about-me) or simply stumbled upon this website by chance.
 In either case, feel free to look around and explore.

-This website mainly exists to test an experimental content system that I'm constantly tweaking.
-Simply looking around will help me make it even better so that one day it might good enough to release publically.
-I can't promise anything won't break, but the threat of thermonuclear war from a simple game of Tic-Tac-Toe was ironed out in version 1.0
+This website runs a content management system that I designed called [.txt&beta;&uuml;ch](https://github.com/keithieopia/txtbuch) (pronounced "textbook").
+I'm constantly tweaking it, so simply looking around will help me to make it even better.

 <!-- SIDEBAR -->